 - Talk to a doctor or lactation consultant about using Advil or Tylenol to relieve pain.

 - Do not pump!
-If you are super uncomfortable, hand express gently (here are some good tips on how to hand express)
+If you are super uncomfortable, hand express gently (here are some good tips on how to hand express) – pumping or hand expression will stimulate production, so just be careful!

 Work with a Lactation Consultant

-As always, I suggest working with a lactation consultant to come up with a plan for your situation – in person help is ALWAYS best, especially as you try to decrease your supply or dry up your milk.
+As always, I suggest working with a lactation consultant to come up with a plan for your situation – in-person help is ALWAYS best, especially as you try to decrease your supply or dry up your milk.

 I strongly suggest this if you are just trying to manage an oversupply and not completely dry up – it can be a delicate situation that can go south quickly.